getspherelabs/anypass-kmp/README.md

 > :warning: Running the Android application is currently not possible due to issues with the google-services.json file.
 Launching the app in its current state might lead to crashes.
 To proceed with the Android application, kindly consider modifying the package name and setting up a Firebase app.

+5. We recommend including linkers from Xcode.
+To include linkers from Xcode, follow these steps:

+    1. Navigate to **iosApp/Build Settings/Linking**.
+    2. Add the following linkers to your **Other Linking Flags**:
+        - `lsqlite3`
+        - `ObjC`

 # Screenshots

 ## Contribute